P{\l}onka bi-magmas and the set-theoretic Yang--Baxter equation: Solutions to the Yang-Baxter equation via P onka (bi)-magmas

 \item If a right P{\l}onka magma $(X, \, \cdot)$ is commutative, then $(X, \, \cdot)$ is the constant magma, i.e. there exists $c\in X$ such that $x\cdot y := c$, for all $x$, $y\in X$.
 Indeed, let $(X, \, \cdot)$ be a commutative right P{\l}onka magma.
 Then, we have: $(x \cdot y) \cdot z = (y \cdot x) \cdot z = (y \cdot z) \cdot x = x \cdot (y \cdot z)$, for all $x$, $y$, $z\in X$.
 Thus, $(X, \, \cdot)$ is associative and hence there exists an idempotent map $f: X \to X$ such that $x \cdot y = f(x)$, for all $x$, $y\in X$.
-But then $f (x) = x \cdot y = y\cdot x = f(y)$, i.e $f$ is the constant map.
+But then $f (x) = x \cdot y = y\cdot x = f(y)$, i.e. $f$ is the constant map.

-\item The number of isomorphism classes of all right involutory P{\l}onka magma on a set with $1, \cdots, 10$ elements is: $1$, $2$, $4$, $12$, $37$, $164$, $849$, $6081$, $56164$, $698921$.
-It is the sequence \cite{slo-A361720} that was kindly done at our request by Philip Ture\v{c}ek and Vladimir Antofi after running a program on a computer.
-On the other hand, the number of isomorphism classes of all right P{\l}onka magmas has a much more explosive growth: on a set with $1$, $2$ or $3$ elements this number is: $1$, $3$, $11$.
+\item The number of isomorphism classes of all right involutory P{\l}onka magmas on a set with $1, \cdots, 10$ elements is: $1$, $2$, $4$, $12$, $37$, $164$, $849$, $6081$, $56164$, $698921$.
+It is the sequence \cite{slo-A361720} that was kindly computed at our request by Philip Ture\v{c}ek and Vladimir Antofi using a computer program.
+On the other hand, the number of isomorphism classes of all right P{\l}onka magmas has a much more explosive growth: on a set with $1$, $2$ or $3$ elements this number is: $1$, $3$, $11$. \end{enumerate} \end{examples} The left hand version of Definition \ref{def:rkm} is the following:

+\begin{definition} A magma $(X, \, \ast)$ is called a \emph{left P{\l}onka magma} if the multiplication satisfies the following compatibility conditions for any $x$, $y$, $z\in X$:

+The full subcategory of ${\rm Mag}$ of all left P{\l}onka magmas will be denoted by ${}^{\rm lP}{\rm Mag}$. \end{definition} Right and left P{\l}onka magmas are now used to introduce a new variety of universal algebras which will be shown to be a subcategory of ${}_{\rm YB}{\rm BiMag}$ of all Yang-Baxter bi-magmas as defined in Definition \ref{def:ybbimagm}.